gabrielabarajas/testing-one/docs/tutorial-administration/01Elements/02add-new-element-type.md

 sidebar_position: 2
 ---

-# Add a new Element Type
+# Add new element type

 This guide will help you add a new **Element Type**.